mauro-arcelles/react-heroes-app/README.md

 # HeroesApp
-Project part of a React course from zero
+Project as part of a React course from zero

 ### What I learned:
 - Hooks (useState, useEffect, useMemo, useReducer, useContext, etc.).